richard-cox/dashboard/docs/getting-started.md

 #### Virtual and Spoofed Resource Types

-Much of the side nav menu is determined by the schema's associated with the product.
-This is explained in more detail in TODO

 Virtual Types can be created to add additional menu items to the side nav.
 These are purely for adding navigation.
 Examples of virtual types can be found by searching for `virtualType`.
 For instance the `Users & Authentication` product has a virtual type of 'config' to show the `Auth Providers` page.

 Spoofed Types, like virtual types, add menu items but also define a spoofed schema and a `getInstances` function to provide a list of objects of the spoofed type.
 This allows the app to then make use of the generic list, detail, edit, etc pages used for standard types.